matthewepler/deadlist_py/README.md

 * Open Terminal.
 Run the command `python -v` to find out what version you have.

 * To install Python 3, visit the [Python downloads](https://www.python.org/downloads/) page and download the installer.
 Open it and follow the instructions.
+	* WINDOWS USERS: When you open the installer, be sure to check the box at the bottom of the install screen.
+It's the one that says "Add Python 3.5 to PATH."
+It should be checked.

 #### Windows Instructions
 * Follow [these instructions](https://docs.python.org/3/using/windows.html)